usarscotus/legal-directory/frcp/rule_37.md

 (i) directing that the matters embraced in the order or other designated facts be taken as established for purposes of the action, as the prevailing party claims;

-(ii) prohibiting the disobedient party from supporting or opposing designated claims or defenses, or from introducing designated matters in evidence;
+&nbsp;&nbsp;(ii) prohibiting the disobedient party from supporting or opposing designated claims or defenses, or from introducing designated matters in evidence;

-(iii) striking pleadings in whole or in part;
+&nbsp;&nbsp;&nbsp;&nbsp;(iii) striking pleadings in whole or in part;

-(iv) staying further proceedings until the order is obeyed;
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;(iv) staying further proceedings until the order is obeyed;

 (v) dismissing the action or proceeding in whole or in part;

-(vi) rendering a default judgment against the disobedient party; or
+&nbsp;&nbsp;(vi) rendering a default judgment against the disobedient party; or

-(vii) treating as contempt of court the failure to obey any order except an order to submit to a physical or mental examination.
+&nbsp;&nbsp;&nbsp;&nbsp;(vii) treating as contempt of court the failure to obey any order except an order to submit to a physical or mental examination.

 &nbsp;&nbsp;&nbsp;&nbsp;(B) For Not Producing a Person for Examination.
 If a party fails to comply with an order under Rule 35(a) requiring it to produce another person for examination, the court may issue any of the orders listed in Rule 37(b)(2)(A)(i) —(vi), unless the disobedient party shows that it cannot produce the other person.